Etymology of ham radio: "A little station called HAM"

 This widely circulated but fanciful tale claims that, around 1911, an impassioned speech made by Harvard University student Albert Hyman to the United States Congress, in support of amateur radio operators, turned the tide and helped defeat a bill that would have ended amateur radio activity entirely by assigning the entire radio spectrum to the military.
 An amateur station that Hyman supposedly shared with Bob Almy and Reggie Murray, which was said to be using the self-assigned call sign HAM (short for Hyman-Almy-Murray), thus came to represent all of amateur radio.
 However, this story seems to have first surfaced in 1948, and practically none of the facts in the account check out, including the existence of "a little station called HAM" at Harvard in the first place.

 In 1972, Ham Radio magazine editor Jim Fisk reported that Albert Hyman confirmed to him that Hyman, Robert Almy and Reginald Murray had put wireless station HAM on the air; however, it was war correspondent Percy Greenwood whose story in a New York medical publication gave the "original HAM story" its start.
 As told to Fisk, station HAM was not located at Harvard, but at Roxbury High School.
 After corresponding with Hyman, Fisk concluded that the story had nothing to do with the fact that radio amateurs are called "hams"; rather, the term goes back to the early days of wire telegraphy when unskilled, incompetent operators were pejoratively called hams by their more experienced colleagues.

 The 1909 Wireless Registry in the May edition of Modern Electrics listed Earl C. Hawkins of Minneapolis, Minnesota, as operating with the unofficial callsign "H.A.M." according to the Wireless Association of America.

 Home Amateur Mechanic magazine

-In this version, supposedly HAM was an acronym derived from the initials of a "very popular" magazine which covered radio extensively.
+This version claims "HAM" was an acronym, supposedly derived from the initials of a "very popular" magazine, Home Amateur Mechanic, which covered early radio construction.
+However, the date of the issue is not specified, and neither the United States Library of Congress nor the WorldCat union catalog have any information that a publication with this title ever existed.